Staying Safe During a Hurricane or Tornado

 - You see a strong, persistent rotation in the cloud base, or whirling dust or debris on the ground under a cloud

 - A heavy hail or rain storm is immediately followed by a dead calm or a fast shift in wind

 - You hear a thunder sound that doesn’t fade after a few seconds

 - You see the ocean near you swell, or hear waves hit the shoreline almost every 9 seconds

 - Wind speeds continue to pick up and grow steadily

 - Heavy wind followed by a driving rain that only gets worse

 Before a Storm

 It’s one thing to procrastinate at school or at work.
 It’s usually not that big a deal.
 But put off preparing for a serious storm and you could be in trouble when the real thing hits.
 Even if a hurricane is still days away, stores will be packed with people and evacuation roads may be clogged with traffic.
 So your best bet is to prepare well in advance.
-That means: